jasonjjl1999/simple-uncertainty-calculator/README.md

 The function returns a length 2 list where the first element is the result of the calculation and the second element is the uncertainty.

-Please check <filler> for usage examples.
+Please check "uncertainty.ipynb" for usage examples.